 The Difficulty of an EMT class

 The class usually starts out optimistic and hopeful with how the rest of the semester will play out.
 Not unlike when I applied to Malcolm X College years ago, we try to forewarn the amount of time it takes to truly understand the material in this class.
 It's not inherently difficult but rather the volume of content that is overwhelming.
-We all have something going in outside of the EMT class.
+We all have something going on outside of the EMT class.
 Whether it's a full course load at college, a full time job, being a parent, taking care of a sick loved one, the list goes on.

 The typical analogy I share after we recap every exam is that you are in a hole if you scored under an 80%.
 And you must climb out of that hole faster than we bury you with new material.
 If you don't have an 80% by the end of the course, you're not going on to challenge the NREMT to become an EMT.
+We also recently implemented a competency protocol.
+The student must be competent on every exam or practical by the second attempt.
+Now when you choose to perform your second attempt is up to you.
+Office hours and remediation should be performed prior to the second attempt.
+You're encouraged to perform your retake prior to the next respective assignment.
+The class is cumulative in nature so it is in your best interest to fix the gaps in knowledge before the next exam.

 So when people ask if this (or any EMT) course is doable with a full college course load, it is.
 You won't be the first, and you won't be the last.
 But it won't be easy.
 If you get anything out of this class, it will be managing your time.